Art-Pacific home | Site map | Guide to artifacts > New Guinea artifacts >

 [Brown wood panel with bas relief figures detailed in white and black paint: 32k]

-Story boards are wood panels carved by men of the Keram River, a tributary of the Sepik River.
-They are based on bark paintings from the men's ceremonial houses.
+Story boards are wood panels based on bark paintings from the men's ceremonial houses on the Keram River, a tributary of the Sepik River.
 Sometimes the carvers depict spirit figures from their clan stories.

 Figure 1: Story board of village scene with people and thatch houses.
 The man at the bottom has killed a crocodile.